Who are Bats?

 Watch here this wonderfull documentary about Greater horseshoe bats (Rhinolophus ferrumequinum) made by Tanguy Stoecklé (you can choose the language of subtiles).
 Death and birth in bats.
 A unique film!
 Exceptional and unprecedented scenes!
 A story inspired by real facts.

-• Will we be able to anticipate next viral zoonosis ??
+- Are we going to be able to anticipate next viral zoonosis ??

 The source of the epidemics is in the animal markets in China.
 Wild and domestic animals coexist in conditions of high promiscuity, poor health conditions, stress, all possibilities of multiplication and viral transmission between animals and animals to humans.
 Some animals can just act as a relay.